what is the best solution for breast tenderness in perimenopause?

 For 5 DAYS keep track of what percentage of your total food intake is vegetables?
 So every time you eat write down the percentage or draw a pie chart and show the percentage.

 Vegetables are cooling, moistening foods.
-If you have enough of them in your body it can give your body the chance to tip over from a hot, acidic, inflammed state into a cool, alkaline, anti-inflammatory state.
+If you have enough of them in your body it can give your body the chance to tip over from a hot, acidic, inflamed state into a cool, alkaline, anti-inflammatory state.

 Vegetables also provide the micronutrients and fiber necessary for estrogen detoxification through the liver and bowel movements.